 1930s Floral Prints

 Polka Dots – Dots never go out of style.
 The 1930s loved them as much as the 1920s, 1940s, and 1950s did.
 However, they did not take center stage over florals.
 Small white dots on a colored background or colored dots on a white background were the choices.
-Polka dots were mostly found on accessories, such as scarves and gloves.
+Blue, pink, green and yellow were the best polka dot colors.
+Yellow with brown dots was one of the few examples of dots not being white.

 1937 Polka Dot Dress